 By Fletcher • July 29, 2009 The great “democratization” of audio which started the undoing of the traditional recording studio in the 1990s, has mushroomed into a thriving industry.
 On the level of national releases, it seems that only a very rare few are recorded in a proper studio from beginning to end.
 I’m sure that just about everyone involved with music has worked with an artist that has either done their entire recording project at home, or recorded at home for some “famous mixer dude” to over compress and polish later, or started the project at a proper studio, did all the overdubs and home and then sent the product to the famous mixer dude.
 The bottom line is that the democratization of audio has changed the way people make records – even “live” records.
 Often, bands find they perform best in live settings, so why not try to record those performances, cut together the best parts and have the basics completed for their next album?
 During the 1970s, Frank Zappa used to travel with his own recording truck for this exact purpose.
 I’ve worked with a couple of bands that have put together ‘road rigs’ for this purpose, and have also worked on a couple of studio projects where the basic tracks were cut in this manner.
 There are systems I’ve designed for some fairly major tours that introduced a whole new crew member – the kid that sits under the stage for $250 a week plus per diem, hitting “record” at the beginning of every song and making sure that everything is documented.
 One system was a bit more complex (I think they paid that kid $350 a week), where he had to burn CDs of the show so the band could review its performance.
 But, for the most part, this recording aspect of the live sound job falls squarely on the the shoulders of the existing crew, be it front of house engineer, monitor engineer, system tech or some combination thereof… There are bar rooms with recording rigs that have the house engineer blending two audience mics with the direct output of house console.
 The future is now with live recording, and here, I start a series focusing on things that live sound people can do to make their recordings a bit better in the face of new technology (and corporate style budget cutbacks).
 Read the rest of this post 1 2 3 Comments Have something to say about this PSW content?
 Leave a comment!
 Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
 Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Active Analog Audience Audio Audio-Technica Compressors Consoles Digital Drums Electronics Engineer EQ Equipment Frequencies Limiters Live Microphones Mixers Monitors Music New Performances Processors Products Professional ProSoundWeb Recording Series Shows Signal Sound Stage Studio System Systems Tech Technology Vocals · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Active Analog Audience Audio Audio-Technica Compressors Consoles Digital Drums Electronics Engineer EQ Equipment Frequencies Limiters Live Microphones Mixers Monitors Music New Performances Processors Product Professional ProSoundWeb Recording Series Shows Signal Sound Stage Studio System Systems Tech Technology Vocals · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.